Deaconess Pharmacy Mission

 Eight weeks of one-on-one on the job training and mentoring about pharmacy specific policies and procedures is provided for pharmacists and technicians.
 Training time is dependent upon previous experience and background.

 Education and training continue to be a benefit and are strongly encouraged well after the initial phase of training.
-These include monthly competencies, group discounts for Pharmacist letter, as well as travel to local, regional and national meetings.
-The hospital also encourages advanced credentials and provides reimbursement and additional compensation for successful completion of Board of Pharmaceutical Specialties (BCPS) certification, National Certified Anticoagulation Care Provider Certification (CACP), or a master’s degree (MBA, MHA).
+These benefits include monthly competencies, journal club, and expansion into additional roles after additional training.
+The hospital also encourages advanced credentials and provides additional compensation for successful completion of Board of Pharmaceutical Specialties (BCPS) certification, National Certified Anticoagulation Care Provider Certification (CACP), or a master’s degree (MBA, MHA).

 All technicians are required to obtain their PTCB certification within a reasonable time from hire.